Top Airbnb Rentals Under $100 in All 50 States

 For a unique experience, try this geodesic dome on a farm in the countryside that rents for just $29 per night.
 For that price, you’ll have to forgo electricity, heat, and air conditioning, which may feel a bit like camping.
 The dome has a double bed and a floor mattress with a bathroom and kitchen available in the main home.
 Between Litchfield and Woodbury, the dome is close to antique shops, historic sites, and 4,000 acres for hiking and exploring.

-Delaware: Tiny house near Bethany Beach
+Delaware: Spacious Bethany Beach retreat

 Florida: A cottage in Miami